 Nephrotoxic Acute Tubular Necrosis

-The nephrotoxic agents that lead to acute tubular necrosis can manifest as different features of histological damage, including:
+Specific nephrotoxic agents that lead to acute tubular necrosis can manifest as different features of histological damage, including the following:

-- Ethylene glycol: Calcium oxalate crystals in the tube[8]
+- Ethylene glycol: Calcium oxalate crystals in the urine and renal parenchyma [33]

-- Hemoglobin/myoglobin: Deeply pigmented, red-brown cast in the distal and collecting tubule.
+- Hemoglobin/myoglobin: Deeply pigmented, red-brown casts in the distal and collecting tubules

 History and Physical

-The history and physical examination give a lot of clues in identifying a person with prerenal disease and acute tubular necrosis, which is caused by decreased renal perfusion.
+The history and physical examination offer many clues in identifying an individual with prerenal disease and acute tubular necrosis caused by decreased renal perfusion.
 Events such as diarrhea, vomiting, sepsis, dehydration, or bleeding that leads to tissue hypoxia can indicate a risk of acute tubular necrosis.
-Hospitalized patients with events such as hypotension, sepsis, intraoperative events, use of nephrotoxic agents such as radiocontrast media or nephrotoxic antibiotics help in identifying the clinical picture causing AKI and acute tubular necrosis.
+Hospitalized individuals with events such as hypotension, sepsis, intraoperative events, use of nephrotoxic agents such as radiocontrast media or nephrotoxic antibiotics, help in identifying the clinical picture causing AKI and acute tubular necrosis.

 Evaluation

-The workup is usually to differentiate acute tubular necrosis from prerenal AKI and other causes of AKI.
-Major tests that help to differentiate include urinalysis (UA), response to fluid repletion, urinary sodium concentration, fractional excretion of sodium (FENa), and fractional excretion of urea in patients who get diuretics and novel biomarkers.
+The workup usually differentiates acute tubular necrosis from prerenal AKI and other causes of AKI, such as acute interstitial nephritis.
+Common tests that help differentiate include urinalysis, response to fluid repletion, urinary sodium concentration, fractional excretion of sodium, and fractional excretion of urea in patients who receive diuretics and novel biomarkers.

-In prerenal disease, the UA microscopy is normal or may contain hyaline casts.
-On the other hand, the UA of acute tubular necrosis shows muddy brown casts or renal tubular epithelial cells secondary to the sloughing of tubular cells into the lumen due to ischemia or toxic injury.
+The urinalysis microscopy is normal in prerenal disease or may contain hyaline casts.
+On the other hand, the urinalysis of acute tubular necrosis often shows muddy brown casts or renal tubular epithelial cells secondary to the sloughing of tubular cells into the lumen due to ischemia or toxic injury.

-This is a good test to differentiate between acute tubular necrosis and prerenal disease, with a value less than 1% favoring prerenal disease and more than 2% acute tubular necrosis.
-However, these values are not always accurate as in chronic prerenal states such as congestive heart failure and cirrhosis in which there is an overlap between both (ATN and prerenal AKI) having a value of less than 1%.[10]
+This is a good test to differentiate between acute tubular necrosis and prerenal disease, with a value of less than 1% favoring prerenal disease and more than 2% acute tubular necrosis.
+However, these values are not always accurate, as in chronic prerenal states such as congestive heart failure and cirrhosis, in which there is an overlap between both (ATN and prerenal AKI), having a value of less than 1%.[35]

 Urine sodium concentration